 What is Origami

 One of Japan's greatest contributions to the world of hobbies has been the creation of Origami.
 One of the most interesting, innovative and easy hobbies to pursue, Origami is all about making paper sculptures by merely folding them.
-The word "Origami", in Japanese, means "folding paper", and this art-form found a place also see, Calligraphy Art in human history during the 17th century.
-By applying certain simple and complex twists, turns and folds to a piece of paper, you can create anything from dinosaurs and flowers why not visit, Antiquarian Books to airplanes and animals. checkout, Miniature Model House
+The word "Origami", in Japanese, means "folding paper", and this art-form found a place look at, Science Fiction Collectibles in human history during the 17th century.
+By applying certain simple and complex twists, turns and folds to a piece of paper, you can create anything from dinosaurs and flowers have a look at, Rook or Missionary Poker to airplanes and animals. also see, RC Tank Trends

 There aren't many things that you need to know to be a part of the Origami revolution, but the things you know will always help you find something new to make out of a small piece of paper.
 The minimal investment for making Origami sculptures, as well as the vast variety of things you can make with it, ensures that anyone can get into the hobby and have a fantastic time.